Continuous time crystals as a PT symmetric state and the emergence of critical exceptional points: D. Analysis of L- -symmetric models

 There are (infinitely in theory) many one-collective spin models to which our theory can be applied.
-For concretely, our framework can be applied to the models described by following GKSL equation:
+For concreteness, we apply our framework to models described by the following L-$\mathcal{PT}$-symmetric GKSL equation: